ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 ssh -p NGROK_PORT user@NGROK_TCP_ADDRESS
 ```

+  **Note**: Replace `user` with your device user

 ## Step 3: Adding IP restrictions (Requires a paid plan)

-Once you've confirmed that you have connectivity to the device, let's add some security so that you are the only one that can access it.
-This capability requires IP Restrictions which are only available with a paid subscription to ngrok
+Once you confirmed that you have connectivity to the device, add some security so that you are the only one that can access it.
+  **Note**: This capability requires the **IP Restrictions** feature from ngrok, which are only available with a paid subscription.

-1. Stop the ngrok process using ctrl+c in your terminal.
+1. Stop the ngrok process using `ctrl+c` command in your terminal.

-1. We are going to restrict access to your machine using your public IP address.
+1. Add an allow rule to restrict access to your machine using your public IP address.
 The following command will fetch your public IP address and add an IP Restriction to your tunnel so that only you can access it.

 ```bash
 ngrok tcp 22 --cidr-allow $(curl http://ifconfig.me/ip)/32